carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

-# TRAINING OBJECTIVES
-Through the workshop you will learn to:
-* understand the basic dynamics of a complex Software system, and key Design concepts such as Cohesion, Coupling, Abstraction and Impact of Change.
-* apply core Design Principles to improve the structure of your applications
-* balance the pros & cons of alternative Design choices

-# WHO THE WORKSHOP IS DEDICATED TO?
-Basically, to all developers!
-Independently from the language / platform you are developing on, this workshop is for you if:
-* you are moving from implementing a detailed specification to designing new features and application
-* you are interested in improving your Software Design approach and skills
-* you want to develop more robust and maintainable applications with more productivity

 # PREREQUISITES
 * Working knowledge and practical experience in one programming language (you should be able to write/compile/test/debug by yourself a program which reads and parses input and presents output either on the command line or in a simple GUI).
 * Good knowledge of Object Oriented concepts (Class, Interface, Method, Variable Scope and Visibility) and ability to "read" them from a sketch/diagram